John and Yoko – Free Time – PBS Television, May 1972

 This revolutionary one-hour long show, which aired on PBS in 1972 is actually one of the most succinct explanations of Yoko’s works that exists.
-Many of Yoko’s art pieces are performed; Bag Piece, Sweep Piece, Peek Piece.
+Many of Yoko’s art pieces are performed (from A Grapefruit in the World of Park); Bag Piece, Sweep Piece, Peek Piece.
 The audience participates in her unfinished paintings; Hammer A Nail, Add Red Painting, and Draw A Circle.
 Her instructional pieces from her 1964 book Grapefruit are displayed on large cards.
 For her Grapefruit piece Fly, people jump off a white ladder, and John catches them at the bottom.
 Clips from her films, Bottoms, Up Your Legs Forever and Fly are shown.
 Yoko breaks a vase for Promise Peace.
 During this hour, Yoko explains the premises of her work.

 There is a bizarre audience question and answer segment, in which John, Yoko and filmmaker Jonas Mekas answer only with more questions.

 At the 50-minute mark, Yoko explodes into a raging scream-fest.